um-grex/grex-docs/content/english/connecting/data-transfer/object-storage.md

 export PATH=$PATH:`pwd`/OS/bin
 {{< /highlight >}}

+{{< alert type="info" >}}
+On Grex, __openstack-client__ is provided as a module.
+So the above Python/venv steps can be replaced with convenient <code> module load openstack-client/8.2.0 </code> .
+On other HPC systems, installation of the openstack-python in a _virtual environment_ is necessary, if the openstack command is not available from the system.
+{{< /alert >}}

-Once the client is installed, source the RC file to load your credentials into the environment.
+Once the module is loaded or the client is installed, source the OpenStack RC file to load your credentials into the environment.
 It will ask for your password.
 Then, generate EC2-compatible credentials using the following __openstack__ command:

 {{< highlight bash >}}